Wimbledon champion Halep targets strong finish in Asia | Devdiscourse

 "For this period I just want to be better because every year I promised myself that I will do the best I can, and I couldn't for different reasons.
 "Now I feel healthy, I feel motivated, I feel fresh.
 I just want to go there and win every match I play."

 Halep skipped past Strycova in just 85 minutes on Tuesday, benefiting from her opponent's 30 unforced errors.
-(AFP) APA APA
+Meanwhile, reigning WTA Finals champion Elina Svitolina took an important step forward to lock down a place in Shenzhen by overcoming Spaniard Garbine Muguruza 7-5, 6-2 in round two in Wuhan.

+A semi-finalist at Wimbledon and the US Open this year, Svitolina is competing for a fifth consecutive week -- while managing a lingering knee injury -- as she continues to chase the opportunity to defend her Finals crown.
+"I am not a robot, but I am extremely motivated to play in Shenzhen," said the Ukrainian No.3 seed.

+"When I step on court, every single match matters".
+French Open champion Ashleigh Barty clung on to her No.1 ranking by rallying back to defeat Frenchwoman Caroline Garcia 4-6, 6-4, 6-1, and set up a third round with American Sofia Kenin.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)